TrudAX/denistrunin-blog/src/posts/performance-audit/index.md

 ![](CPUPrice.png)

-For a CPU price defines the performance level, and there will be noticeable differences of a system working on 10$ CPU compared to 10K$ CPU.
+For a CPU price defines the performance level, and there will be  a noticeable difference of a system working on 10$ CPU compared to 10K$ CPU.

 > One of the clients complained about slow overall system performance.
-While comparing recommended hardwarewith the actual one, I have found that instead of 4-core 3.5GHz CPUs they had used 20-core 2.0GHz CPU.
-The client's original intention was correct, they thought that more cores means more performance, but in that case, 4 cores were more than enough, but these should be the fast cores.
+While comparing recommended hardware with the actual one, I have found that instead of 4-core 3.5GHz CPU, they had used 20-core 2.0GHz CPU.
+The client's original intention was correct, they thought that more cores mean more performance, but in that case, 4 cores were more than enough, but these should be the fast cores.

 ### Hardware recommendations

-For Ax2012 use the following guidance as a baseline
+For Ax2012 use the following guidance as a baseline.

 #### AOS and Terminal servers